Do you live in Tampa Bay and have painful feet?

 These next few points are going to be very general in relation to the complexity involved when it comes to foot pain.

 Let's assume that you are dealing with foot pain in both feet.

 This means BOTH feet, specifically the arches of your feet are inflamed and painful.
 You notice that when you wear shoes with higher arch supports, it seems to decrease your pain but that pain returns as soon as the shoes come off.

+This is a fairly common occurrence in women who have undergone c-sections or overly stressful child births.
+This is due to the stress caused to the abdomen and pelvic floor during such events.
 (Yes.
 Your kids started causing you pain in the feet before they became a pain in the ass… potentially… I kid.
 See our post on negative affects of c-sections and traumatic births)

-Now to understand this connection between the abdominal muscles and your feet, I need you to stand up for me.
+To understand this connection between the abdominal muscles and your feet, I need you to stand up for me.
 Take your shoes off and stand on a firm surface.
 I want you to lock/straighten your knees and now curl your toes and form an arch in your feet.
 Did you feel how that shift changed the position of your legs and triggered you to tighten your abdominals and glutes (stomach and butt)?

 If you can't get it right away, stand in front of a mirror so you can see your pelvis move.
-If that does not help, then you may have caused a degree of "muscular inhibition", meaning a loss in the sensory ability of that tissue to communicate with the nervous system.
-If that is the case, something like Muscle Activation Techniques may be able to teach your body to have the appropriate response to this drill by reactivating those muscles.
+If that does not help, then you may have caused an excessive degree of "muscular inhibition", meaning a loss in the sensory ability of that tissue to communicate with the nervous system.
+If that is the case, Muscle Activation Techniques with a Master Level MAT specialist will be able to teach your body to have the appropriate response to this drill by reactivating those muscles.